 Well, it surprised me!

 I’ve said for a very long time that in principle, ignoring bugs and restrictions, the optimizer will always choose the lowest cost option during its search for an execution path.
 It turns out that this isn’t true.
-In a comment attached to a note I had written about a possible bug relating to function-based indexes I was told that there are cases where the optimizer follows a rule that allows it to ignore the lowest cost path if it is derived from a range-based predicate involving unpeekable bind variables.
+I learned from comment 5 of this note about a possible bug relating to function-based indexes that there are cases where the optimizer follows a rule that allows it to ignore the lowest cost path if it is derived from a range-based predicate involving unpeekable bind variables.
+In short this means that:

-The trouble is, any statement made about “bind variables” may also apply in any circumstances where the optimizer sees: “unknown value”.
+It’s worth remembering, though, that any statement made about “bind variables” may also apply in any circumstances where the optimizer sees: “unknown/unknowable value”.
 Here’s a simplified example that I find a little worrying (running on 11.1):

 create table t1